ribelo/re-jump.el/README.md

   (re-frame/dispatch [::model/foo]))
 ```

 If you are editing `app.view` you may be interested in what the `foo` event does.
 Unfortunately CIDER won't let you `jump-to-var` on a keyword because it's not a var!
-You have to manually visit the `model` namespace amd search for `foo`, possibly skipping past other references to it until you find the declaration where it gets registered.
+You have to manually visit the `model` namespace and search for `foo`, possibly skipping past other references to it until you find the declaration where it gets registered.

 This becomes a pain when your code gets bigger.